 Second, Section 818 of the NDAA provided disappointed offerors the opportunity to request a copy of the awarding agency’s written source selection award determination with certain redactions.
 This opportunity is available for any offerors on contracts in excess of $10,000,000.
 However, despite being passed pursuant to the NDAA in 2018, no directives have been issued or rules proposed to give effect to this opportunity until this most recent rule.
 The rule – proposed as DFAR 212.506 – is open for comment for sixty days and will take effect following resolution of any comments.
 Offerors will then have a codified right to access to the source selection award determination document upon the rule taking effect.

 The Department of Defense’s proposed rule is a welcome development.
 Not only are robust post-award debriefings a valuable opportunity for all contractors to uncover lessons learned, the opportunity for, and amount of disclosure during, a debriefing can play a significant role in the need to file a bid protest.
 Where significant information is made available, a disappointed bidder can quickly determine whether a bid protest is justified while where there is little to no information made available, a disappointed bidder may protest simply to preserve its rights.

-If you are a contractor questioning or looking to take greater advantage of your debriefing rights, contact our Construction Practice Group in Maine or New Hampshire for answers.
+If you are a contractor questioning or looking to take greater advantage of your debriefing rights, contact our Construction Practice Group in ME or New Hampshire for answers.